Armadale Landfill and Recycling Facility

 How to sort a load

-For it to be classed as sorted, when preparing your load, you must separate all your items of waste into the following categories:
+When preparing your load you must separate all your items of waste into the following categories:

 - Cardboard and paper

 - Aluminium cans

 - Vehicle batteries

 - Sawn timber